formaloo/formaloo-wp-plugin/readme.txt

 2. Add your forms in posts, pages and even in HTML templates
 3. See your results instantly in your own website
 4. Use your forms anywhere with Wordpress's Shortcode, in Gutenberg or classic wordpress editor
+5. Create and edit feedback widgets and put it on your website
+6. Download your form results as an Excel Sheet quickly from the forms page

 == Frequently Asked Questions ==